noraeisner/LATTE/paper/paper.md

 - **Aperture size test**.
 A plot showing the lightcurves extracted with two different aperture sizes.
 In the FFI mode the two different aperture sizes can be chosen manually (see above), while in the standard mode the SPOC pipeline defined aperture and an aperture that is 50% smaller are used.
 Difference in the transit depth and shape of the two different lightcurves may be indicative of the transit-like events being the result of a blended eclipsing binary.
 The data are extracted from the Target Pixel Files (TPFs) and are neither detrended nor corrected for systematics.

 - **Pixel-level centroid analysis.** A plot showing the average in-transit and average out of-transit flux as well as the difference between the two.
-A change in spatial distribution of the flux suggests that the transit-like event are caused by a blend with a background eclipsing binary.
+A change in spatial distribution of the flux suggests that the transit-like event are caused by a blend with a background eclipsing binary, however, a sub-optimal mask selection can lead to the mis-interpretation of a moving signal.
 The data are extracted from the TPFs and are corrected for systematic effects using Principal Component Analysis [e.g. @Stumpe2012].

 - **Nearby companion stars.** A plot showing the location of nearby stars brighter than TESS magnitude 17 as queried from the Gaia Data Release 2 catalog [@Gaia2018], as well as a the DSS2 red field of view around the target star.
-The plots are aligned  so that north aligns with the top of the image using *Astropy's reproject* module [@astropy].
+The size of the markers indicating the position of the Gaia stars relate to the magnitude of each companion.
+The plots are aligned  so that north aligns with the top of the image using the *Astropy reproject* module [@astropy].

 - **Nearest neighbour lightcurves.** (not available in FFI mode) Lightcurves of the five closest pre-selected 2-minute cadence stars to the selected target.
 The manifestation of the transit-like event in other nearby lightcurves would suggest that the event is caused by a background event or a blended eclipsing binary.